oracle/node-oracledb/doc/api.md

 Since the returned promise will not have a catch block, as the developer intended to use the callback programming style, any rejections that occur will go unnoticed.
-Node.js 4.0 added the `unhandledRejection` event can prevent such rejections from going
+Node.js 4.0 added the `unhandledRejection` event to prevent such rejections from going
 unnoticed:

 ```javascript